Toggle menu

 10 June 2025

-Gateshead Council is proud to be support Refugee Week 2025 (16 to 22 June), a UK-wide festival that celebrates the contributions, creativity and resilience of refugees and people seeking sanctuary.
+We are proud to be supporting Refugee Week 2025 (16 to 22 June), a UK-wide festival that celebrates the contributions, creativity and resilience of refugees and people seeking sanctuary.

 This year's theme, 'Community as a Superpower', celebrates the strength we find in one another and the power of working together.
 It invites everyone to recognise and build the connections that help us create welcoming, inclusive communities.